-In June this year, a new edition of the key work of Dutch botany will be published including stories of Wageningen scientists.
-Special Collections celebrates this with a new exhibition on the Flora Batava: Stories Plants Tell.
+In June this year, a new edition of the key work of Dutch botany is published.
+It includes stories of Wageningen scientists.
+Special Collections celebrates this with an exhibition on the Flora Batava: Stories Plants Tell.

 Flora Batava 1800-1934

 The Flora Batava, the key work of Dutch botany, ran from 1800 to 1934 and became one of the longest-running series in the Netherlands.
 The Flora Batava is a beautifully illustrated work with more than 2600 wild plant species from the 19th century.
 No fewer than 461 instalments were published, which together form 28 parts.

 Publisher Jan Christiaan Sepp wanted to make an overview of Dutch flora, including trees, flowers and mushrooms.
 Commissioner for the Affairs of Agriculture, Jan Kops, was the editor of this huge project, which lasted eventually until 1934.
 By then, over 2600 plants were drawn and described.
 Several well-known artists, for example, Anton Weiss, contributed to the publication.